February 27, 2009

 The living room and breakfast nook areas from the front hall arch.

-The french doors to the patio are to the right.
-The dining room is to the left close.
 The kitchen is straight ahead against the far dome edge and the laundry room wall is to the left beside the kitchen.

 The patio inset walls showing the kitchen window and the french (people) doors with doggy door to the right.